SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 dotnet tool install --global dotnet-sonarscanner --version x.x.x
 ```

 The _--version_ argument is optional.
 If it is omitted the latest version will be installed.
-Full list of releases is available on the [NuGet page](https://www.nuget.org/packages/dotnet-sonarscanner)
+The full list of releases is available on the [NuGet page](https://www.nuget.org/packages/dotnet-sonarscanner).

-.NET Core Global Tool is available from .NET Core 2.1+
+.NET Core Global Tool is available from .NET Core 2.1+.

 <!-- sonarqube -->
 ### On Linux/OSX, if your SonarQube server is secured